Sellafield: Windscale Advanced Gas Cooled Reactor (WAGR)

 The WAGR was a prototype for the UK's second generation of reactors, the advanced gas-cooled reactor or AGR, which followed on from the Magnox stations.
 The station had a rated thermal output of approximately 100 MW and 30 MWe.
 The WAGR spherical containment, known colloquially as the "golfball", is one of the iconic buildings on the site.
 Construction was carried out by Mitchell Construction and completed in 1962.
-This reactor was shut down in 1981, and is now part of a pilot project to demonstrate techniques for safely decommissioning a nuclear reactor.
+This reactor was shut down in 1983, and was subsequently the subject of a pilot project to demonstrate techniques for safely decommissioning a nuclear reactor.

 Thermal Oxide Reprocessing Plant (THORP)

 Between 1977 and 1978 an inquiry, chaired by Mr Justice Parker, was held into an application by BNFL for outline planning permission to build a new plant to reprocess irradiated oxide nuclear fuel from both UK and foreign reactors.
 The inquiry was used to answer three questions:

 "1.
 Should oxide fuel from United Kingdom reactors be reprocessed in this country at all; whether at Windscale or elsewhere?2.
 If yes, should such reprocessing be carried on at Windscale?3.
 If yes, should the reprocessing plant be about double the estimated site required to handle United Kingdom oxide fuels and be used as to the spare capacity, for reprocessing foreign fuels?"The result of the inquiry was that the new plant, the Thermal Oxide Reprocessing Plant (THORP) was given the go ahead in 1978, although it did not go into operation until 1994.

-In 2003, it was announced that the Thorp reprocessing plant would be closed in 2010 (later extended to 2018 to allow completion of agreed contracts).
+In 2003, it was announced that THORP would be closed in 2010, but this was later extended to 2018 to allow completion of agreed contracts.
 Originally predicted to make profits for BNFL of £500 million, by 2003 it had made losses of over £1 billion.
-Thorp was closed for almost two years from 2005 after a leak had been undetected for 9 months.
-Production eventually restarted at the plant in early 2008; but almost immediately had to be put on hold again, as an underwater lift that takes the fuel for reprocessing needed to be repaired.
+THORP was closed for almost two years from 2005, after a leak had been undetected for nine months.
+Production eventually restarted at the plant in early 2008, but almost immediately had to be put on hold again, as an underwater lift that takes the fuel for reprocessing needed to be repaired.

 On 14 November 2018 it was announced that operations had ended at THORP.
 The facility will be used to store spent nuclear fuel until the 2070s.